ycn/web_touchpad/README.md

 # Web TouchPad

-This tool provides a simple remote touchpad capability, including mouse movement, left-click, and right-click.
+This tool provides a simple remote touchpad capability, including mouse movement, left-click, right-click and mouse scroll.

 No client installation is required.
 Simply start the server and access the local network port, and you can use the touchpad remotely on any device.